-Recommendation: We recommend relief association officials maintain a permanent record of all relief association meetings as required by Act 84.
-The minutes should include an adequate record of all financial-related business conducted by the relief association.
+Recommendation: We recommend the relief association officials implement effective accounting and internal control procedures to ensure additional improper withdrawals are not made from a relief association account.
+The relief association also needs to seek reimbursement for the interest income lost due to the fire company's withdrawal of the relief association funds.
 For further guidance, please refer to the Auditor General's publication, MANAGEMENT GUIDELINES FOR VOLUNTEER FIREFIGHTERS' RELIEF ASSOCIATIONS.

-Management's Response: Relief association management agreed with the finding as presented at the audit exit conference and indicated they will take action to comply with the recommendation.
+Management's Response: Relief association management agreed with the finding presented at the audit exit conference and indicated they will take action to comply with the recommendation.